-The Objector maintains that protection of seemingly common terms such as "mail" has been internationally recognized in certain circumstances, citing to a 2010 ruling of the German Federal Patent Court that "post" is source-indicative to German consumers, who associate it with Deutsche Post.
+The Objector maintains that protection of seemingly common terms such as mail has been internationally recognized in certain circumstances, citing to a 2010 ruling of the German Federal Patent Court that "post" is source-indicative to German consumers, who associate it with Deutsche Post.
 According to the Objector, the public's association between the Objector and "mail" is further heightened by the Objector's ownership of trademark registrations in more than twenty variations that include the word "mail."

 The Objector argues that the <.mail> gTLD string will create an impermissible likelihood of confusion for U.S. consumers, and that such confusion will be impermissible because of the severity of harm such confusion may generate in various forms.
 First, the Objector submits that the <.mail> gTLD will create impermissible confusion in the form of a false sense of privacy and security in <.mail> domains and emails.
-According to the Objector, U.S. consumers rely on well-known standards of privacy and security for their mail because the USPS, a quasi-governmental entity, is subject to government regulation and its handling of the nation's mail is governed by federal statutes and regulations.
+According to the Objector, U.S. consumers rely on well-known standards of privacy and security for their "mail" because the USPS, a quasi-governmental entity, is subject to government regulation and its handling of the nation's mail is governed by federal statutes and regulations.
 The Objector maintains that the U.S. public's trust is reflected in its consistently high rankings in Ponemon Institute's "20 Most Trusted Companies for Privacy" surveys.
-The Objector concludes that awarding the <.mail> gTLD application to the Respondent or any other private sector applicant is likely to confuse the U.S. public into giving <.mail> domains and e-mails a similar level of trust as they afford their mail.
+The Objector concludes that awarding the <.mail> gTLD application to the Respondent or any other private sector applicant is likely to confuse the U.S. public into giving <.mail> domains and emails a similar level of trust as they afford their "mail."

 Equally concerning to the Objector is the possibility that the Objector's numerous trademarks that contain "mail" could be reflected in corresponding second level domain names or email addresses.
-The Objector asserts these could include <us.mail>, <certified.mail>, <priority.mail>, <express.mail>, to name a few.
+The Objector asserts these could include <us.mail>, <certified.mail>, <pri>, <pri>priority.mail>, <express.mail>, to name a few.
 According to the Objector, it would have no control over the content of these domains or the quality of any goods and services offered through them.
-The Objector also warns that if the Respondent uses the <.mail> gTLD string for email account creation, unregulated <.mail> email addresses will be prime tools for fraudulent and criminal activity, citing as an example of such possible email address "info@us.mail".
+The Objector asserts that the Respondent intends to use the <.mail> gTLD primarily for email addresses.
+The Objector warns that unregulated <.mail> email addresses will be prime tools for fraudulent and criminal activity, citing as an example of such possible email address "info@us.mail".
+The Objector argues that consumers are vulnerable to such schemes because they expect to receive email communications from the USPS, and that the existing gTLD Rights Protection Mechanisms are completely inadequate to prevent such confusion.